borislevant/borislevant/README.md

 ## About Me

 Hi there!
-I'm [YOUR NAME], a [YOUR PROFESSION/BACKGROUND].
-I'm passionate about [YOUR INTERESTS/SPECIALIZATIONS].
+I'm Boris Levant, a Algorithms researcher and R&D manager, Mathematician and little bit of Computer Scientists.
+I'm passionate about making things work and teaching it.

-- 🔭 I'm currently working on [CURRENT PROJECT]
+- 🔭 I'm currently working on applying AI for Education
-- 🌱 I'm currently learning [WHAT YOU'RE LEARNING]
+- 🌱 I'm currently learning Multimodal LLM
-- 👯 I'm looking to collaborate on [AREAS OF INTEREST]
-- 📫 How to reach me: [YOUR EMAIL or SOCIAL MEDIA]
+- 📫 How to reach me: <a href="mailto:levant@gmail.com">MAIL</a> or LinkedIn profile

 ## Teaching

 I enjoy sharing knowledge and helping others learn.
-Here are some of my teaching activities:
+Here are some of my courses I teach in the Ashkelon Colledge

 - [COURSE/WORKSHOP NAME] - [BRIEF DESCRIPTION]
 - [COURSE/WORKSHOP NAME] - [BRIEF DESCRIPTION]